Dosing & Uses

 Fatal cardiac arrests and other serious but nonfatal adverse reactions were uncommonly reported

-Most of these uncommon reactions included cardiopulmonary symptoms and signs (eg, cardiac or respiratory arrest, hypotension, supraventricular and ventricular arrhythmias, respiratory distress or decreased oxygenation)
+Most of these uncommon reactions included serious cardiopulmonary reactions and signs (eg, cardiac or respiratory arrest, hypotension, supraventricular and ventricular arrhythmias, respiratory distress or decreased oxygenation)

 Neurologic reactions: loss of consciousness or convulsions